 What is the typical schedule?

 Lacrosse is a spring sport.
-Practice begins in mid-March and we practice every weekday after school from 3:30-5:00.
+Practice begins in mid-March and we practice every weekday after school from 3:45-5:15.
 We also practice on occasional Saturday mornings.
 After school if you don't have an 8th hour, the front turf may be unlocked so you can pass the ball around with teammates before practice starts.
-You can also go to the library.
-Good opportunity to knock out some homework early.
+You can also go to the library - it's a good opportunity to knock out some homework early.
 Once games begin, we usually play 2-3 games per week with the regular season ending in mid-May, followed by playoffs that can run through the state championship in June.
-Typical game times are JV 5:30 and Varsity 7:00.
+Typical home games have a 5:30 start time.
 During spring break, we offer voluntary practices and do not play games.
 During the offseason we offer opportunities to play in the summer followed by open fields in the fall.
 There is strength and conditioning available all year and we encourage our guys to play multiple sports.
 Time management skills are essential for your success with our program and in life.

 Where does the team play?